wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-The State of Wisconsin keeps records of all divorces that were granted in the state.
-In 2018, the state recorded 7.7 divorces out of every 1000 women above the age of 15.
-It is not necessarily the highest of rates compared to other states, however, it’s very easy to obtain a divorce in Wisconsin.
+The State of Wisconsin keeps records of all divorces granted in the state.
+In 2018, the state recorded 7.7 divorces out of every 1000 women over 15.
+Although the rate is not necessarily the highest compared to other states, obtaining a divorce in Wisconsin is very easy.

-A marriage can be dissolved through a divorce or legal separation, but divorce is the most common way of dissolving a marriage in the state.
-People opt for legal separation majorly because of spiritual or religious reasons.
+A marriage may be dissolved through a divorce or legal separation, but divorce is the most common way of dissolving a marriage in the state.
+People opt for legal separation primarily because of spiritual or religious reasons.
 The primary difference between divorce and legal separation is that a couple that is legally separated cannot remarry because the marriage is not completely dissolved.

-Besides this difference, the entire process for divorce and legal separation are the same.
+Besides this difference, the divorce and legal separation process is the same.
 For both cases, the court will determine the following matters: property division, spousal support, child support, child custody, visitation, etc.

-Wisconsin is a no-fault divorce state, which means a couple can file for divorce or legal separation without citing any major reason as obtainable in some other states.
+Wisconsin is a no-fault divorce state, which means a couple may file for divorce or legal separation without citing any primary reason as required in some other states.
 As such, there are only two grounds for divorce in the state as captured in Wis.
 Stat. § 69.2:

 • Irretrievable breakdown